 Despite these disadvantages, he was able to achieve his dream of becoming a research scientist!
 He now wants to make sure that people’s disabilities do not stand in their way of achieving their goals.

-Dr. Diedrich is a member of the Adult Topics Committee at Learning disability Association of America and is starting a Pennsylvania state chapter of the Learning Disability Association of America.
+Dr. Diedrich is a member of the Adult Topics Committee at Learning Disabilities Association of America and is the founder and president of a new non-profit, Learning Disabilities Association of Pennsylvania.
 He is a freelance writer for Understood.org, as well.

 Dr. Diedrich is a passionate advocate for all people who learn differently.